django-cas-ng/django-cas-ng/README.rst

 Settings
 --------

-Now add it to the middleware, authentication backends and installed add in your settings.
+Now add it to the middleware, authentication backends and installed apps in your settings.
 Make sure you also have the authentication middleware installed.
 Here's an example::